Sammeeeeeeee/Healthchecks-ping/README.md

 # curl-cron

-Docker image that runs a runs a curl command based on cron, for healthchecks.io
+Docker image that runs a runs a curl command based on cron, for healthchecks.